 Like all specialized professions, engineers and builders were highly respected.
 Trained in the Aztec schools, they were people who built the floating gardens, the temples, the pyramids, the plazas, the homes, and the palace.

 Aztec craftsmen were truly talented.
 Since all kids had to attend school, those who had a talent for art were pulled from the regular school and placed in the art school.
-They were taught how to use gold and silver and paints and clay in their art.
+They were taught how to use gold and silver and paints and clay in their art and the rules of jewelry making.
 Much of the Aztec art was colorful and religious.

 A matchmaker's job was to work with a young couple, who had decided to marry, until the couple had "tied the knot".
 This expression comes from the Aztec.
 The final action in an Aztec wedding ceremony was to tie two coats together, one worn by the bride and one by the groom.
 But matchmakers had other talents.
 They were the fortune tellers, the soothsayers.
 They studied omens and signs and made predictions.